Builder Compensation

 Revenue Split

-When the platform generates revenue (transaction fees, certification fees, talent pool access fees):
+When the platform generates revenue (affiliate commissions, seller commissions, sponsored slots, certification fees, talent pool access fees, contract fees, dispute resolution fees, identity layer fees):

 Early Contributor Advantage